David Komansky

-David Herman Komansky (April 27, 1939 – September 27, 2021) was the former chairman and chief executive officer of Merrill Lynch & Company.
+David Herman Komansky (April 27, 1939 – September 27, 2021) was an American banker who was chairman and chief executive officer of Merrill Lynch & Company.

+Early life and education

+Komansky was born in 1939 in Manhattan, the son of William Komansky (1901–1975), a Ukrainian Jew who emigrated from Odesa as a child.
+His mother, Mae Rachel Burke, was Irish Catholic.
+His maternal grandparents emigrated from Ireland.

+He served in the U.S. Coast Guard, and then attended the University of Miami School of Business at the University of Miami in 1965.
+He dropped out of college without obtaining a degree.
+He later completed the highly selective Advanced Management Program for senior executives at Harvard University.

 Career

-Komansky was born in Mount Vernon, New York, on April 27, 1939, and grew up in a family of Russian Jewish immigrants and Irish Catholics.

-He joined the U.S. Coast Guard and then attended the University of Miami School of Business at the University of Miami in 1965.

-Komansky joined Merrill Lynch in 1968 as a broker.
+In 1968, Komansky joined Merrill Lynch as a broker.
 He became a regional director in 1981 and an executive vice president in 1990.
 Komansky served as a director and chief executive officer of Merrill Lynch from December 1996 to December 2002, and as a director, president and chief operating officer of the firm from January 1995 to December 1996.
 Komansky retired as chairman from Merrill Lynch in July 2003.

-Among many professional affiliations, he served as a director of BlackRock and as a member of the international advisory board of the British American Business Council.
+He served as a director of BlackRock and as a member of the international advisory board of the British American Business Council.
 He was also a member of the board of directors of London-based WPP plc, a business conglomerate.
-Komansky was appointed to the board of trustees of NewYork-Presbyterian Hospital in New York City in 2001.
+In 2001, he was appointed to the board of trustees of NewYork-Presbyterian Hospital in New York City.